maxulysse/maxulysse.github.io/_posts/2020-07-01-JOBIM/slides.md

 * Modules with `Nextflow DSL 2`

-* Testing on real life data for each pipelines releases on AWS
+* Full-sized dataset testing for pipeline releases on AWS

 </div>